At $5, Steam Link is the wireless HDMI cable you never knew you needed

 Amazon charges $6-$12 for an HDMI cable that'll pipe video from your PC a maximum of 25 feet away.
 But the Steam Link can do it from the other side of your house -- thanks to the magic of networking.
 And today, it's even cheaper than a dumb copper cable.

 With this tiny black box, not much bigger than a pack of playing cards, I sling PC games from my upstairs computer down to my living room TV at 1080p resolution, 60 frames per second, wirelessly.
-Because they're harnessing the power of my beefy PC graphics card, they look better than anything my standard PS4 or Xbox One can achieve.
+Because they're harnessing the power of my beefy PC graphics card, they look better than anything my (standard) PS4 or Xbox One can achieve.

-When my newborn daughter started falling asleep on my arm last year, practically every day, I played through all of X-COM: Enemy Within and XCOM 2 with the Steam Link and an Xbox 360 controller.
+When my newborn daughter started falling asleep on my arm last year, practically every day, I played through all of XCOM: Enemy Within and XCOM 2 with the Steam Link and an Xbox 360 controller.
 (It supports my beloved Xbox 360 Wireless Adapter for Windows, PS4 controllers, as well as mouse, keyboard, and a variety of other gamepads.)

 And sometimes, I even use it to access my Windows desktop from my living room.
 Valve added that feature a while back.

 You need to have a pretty great wireless network, obviously -- though it's also got a physical ethernet jack if you want to run a cable.
-But Valve's improved the signal over time with software updates, to the point that it's way more reliable than you might have read in early reviews.
+But Valve's improved the signal over time with software updates, to the point it's way more reliable than you might have read in early reviews.
 I don't use it every day, but that's mostly because I don't enjoy mouse and keyboard-style games from the couch.
 For controller games, it's great.

 If I didn't already own two of them, I'd buy another right now.
 It originally cost $50, and I happily spent it. $5 is an absolute steal.